Gambling Addiction Treatments: Symptoms & Recovery Options

 Integrated dual diagnosis programs deliver superior outcomes, including reduced relapse rates, better symptom control, and improved quality of life.
 Key elements include:

 SAMHSA-affiliated facilities and specialized treatment centers offer referrals to evidence-based dual diagnosis programs, ensuring personalized care.
-Recognizing that gambling addiction can be a psychiatric condition, a psychological condition, or both, dual diagnosis treatment uses multidisciplinary teams to create comprehensive recovery plans.
+Recognizing that gambling addiction can be a psychiatric condition, a psychological condition, or both, dual diagnosis treatment uses multidisciplinary teams to develop individualized treatment plans that provide a comprehensive approach to recovery.

 Symptoms of Gambling Addiction: What to Watch For